LLMs: The Things We've Been Overlooking

 January 25, 2026 · nbdawn

-Why AI Automation Fails to Reach the Frontlines AI automation software ships at a breakneck pace, yet most industries outside software development aren’t experiencing the transformation.
+Why Artificial Intelligence Fails to Reach the Frontlines AI automation software ships at a breakneck pace, yet most industries outside software development aren’t experiencing the transformation.
 After conversations with people across manufacturing, and traditional business sectors, the pattern is clear: the gap between AI capability and actual adoption is substantial.
 Three core problems explain why.
 Digital Transformation Comes First Executives get excited about AI transformation (AX), but most organizations haven’t completed basic digital transformation (DX).
 AI needs data.
 If your business processes exist on paper, in people’s heads, or in disconnected silos, AI cannot assist your business. ...

 January 23, 2026 · nbdawn